-When your first starting with acrylics I always recommend buying the best quality paints you can afford.
+When you’re first starting with acrylics I always recommend buying the best quality paints you can afford.

-If you cant afford to go artist quality for everything, definitely try and invest in an artist quality white because it’ll have so much more opacity it’ll be able to, see how its covered over the colour underneath really easily, this will be really beneficial in your future paintings.
+If you can’t afford to go artist quality for everything, definitely try and invest in an artist quality white because it’ll have so much more opacity it’ll be able to, see how it covered over the colour underneath really easily, this will be really beneficial in your future paintings.

 There’s a slight bit of lightness down here but not as strong as the others so I’ll just dilute it with a bit of water and just scrub it in with my finger.

 So now we’ve got the lights and the darks, now we can back to the colours that we were mixing before to start blocking in some of the areas of colour.